Great Comp Garden

 Near the manor house are formal gardens, while further away the sweeping lawns lead to a woodland area, where winding trails lead through beautifully planted trees and shrubs.
 Both formal and informal areas make careful use of statues and romantic follies to add interest to lush planting schemes.

 Highlights of this densely planted plantsman's garden are over 30 varieties of magnolias, crocosmias, dahlias, and salvias.
-The magnolias and rhododendrons are at their best in Spring, and are underplanted with large drifts of bulbs and hellebores to add extra interest.
-In sumer the warm colours dominate, especially the dahlias and fuchsias, mixed with ornamental grases.
-But its the salvias that are worth special mention; the gardens hold one of the finest salvia collections in Britain.
+The magnolias and rhododendrons are at their best in spring and are underplanted with large drifts of bulbs and hellebores to add extra interest.
+In summer the warm colours dominate, especially the dahlias and fuchsias, mixed with ornamental grasses.
+But it's the salvias that are worth special mention; the gardens hold one of the finest salvia collections in Britain.

 About Great Comp Garden

 Address: Comp Lane, Platt, Sevenoaks, Kent, England, TN15 8QS

 Attraction Type: Garden

 Location: 2 miles east of Borough Green, off the B2016

 Website: Great Comp Garden